reymaktoufi/Reyhaneh-Maktoufi/index.md

 **Physiotherapist**- Teran’s Children Medical Center (2006- 2007)<br>

 ### Contact Info
 You can reach her by email at rey.maktoufi [at] u.northwestern.edu or follow her on Twitter [@thecosmicrey](https://twitter.com/thecosmicrey) and [instagram](https://www.instagram.com/reyhanehmc/) and read her blog ["The Cosmic Rey"](https://reyhanehmaktoufi.wordpress.com/).
+You can also find her on [LinkedIn] (https://www.linkedin.com/in/reyhaneh-maktoufi-19715ba0).